 A large number of people have bought holidays that are yet to start.
 If they were package holidays, they are ATOL-protected and people will simply get their money back.
 Those who have bought flights-only will not automatically get that money back, and will want to refer to their credit cards, debit cards, holiday insurance and, sometimes, an alternate travel agents from whom they have booked.

 Yes, there are legal differences between the UK and Germany, but there is a big, big difference in political will as well.
 The Secretary of State keeps mentioning Air Berlin, so I have one little general knowledge question for him.
 The German Government loan that was provided to Air Berlin enabled its operations to be transferred in a planned manner into other companies.
 Has it, or has it not, been paid back?

 The big difference with the airlines that are surviving or even sub-surviving within this group is their profitability.
 I think we have gone round this quite a few times.
 I am in agreement with the hon.
-Lady that we do need to have an airline administration system that enables airlines to continue flying, but those two differences—profitability and/or the ability to be in administration—are fundamental differences to the situation that existed here.
+Lady that we do need to have an airline administration system that enables airlines to continue flying, but those two differences—profitability and/or the ability to be in administration—are fundamental differences from the situation that existed here.
 This idea, which I think is the third option that she is trying to inject into this, that somehow for some crazed reason the Government would not want to do everything possible to try to save a 178-year-old British icon is completely ridiculous.
 Of course, we want to save it.

 The Thomas Cook branch in Clarkston was operated by a small but excellent team who are now worried about their futures and it also occupied a key high street unit.
 I very much welcome the cross-departmental taskforce, but can the Secretary of State ensure that Members across the House continue to be updated as to its progress, so that we can continue to provide the best support and advice to our constituents?